NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 ### Events

 Most user interfaces are driven by events.
 In NativeScript apps, those events are usually some user action, such as tapping, swiping, or rotating—and NativeScript abstracts the iOS- and Android-specific code for handling such events into a handful of easy-to-use APIs.
-Let’s start with the most common event you’ll use in a NativeScript app—`tap`.
+Let’s start with the most common event you’ll use in a NativeScript app: `tap`.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a `tap` event handler